 In addition to meeting the application requirements for the program to which you are applying, you must also:

 All academic transcripts must be submitted to the World Education Services for evaluation.
 The WES ICAP (course by course) is required.

 SOPHAS ID: 5688

-Information regarding other considerations for exemption, including country of citizenship/origin, and special circumstances can be found here.
+Information regarding considerations for exemption, including country of citizenship/origin, and special circumstances can be found here.

-The financial statement is only for admitted applicants and is submitted to the Office of International Admissions when requested.
+The financial statement is only for admitted applicants and is submitted to the Office of International Student & Scholar Services when requested.

-The I-20 is only for admitted applicants and is submitted by the Office of Admissions & Student Affairs to the Office of International Admissions when requested.
+The I-20 is only for admitted applicants and is submitted by the Office of Admissions & Student Affairs to the Office of International Admissions Student & Scholar Services when requested.4

 Financial Aid & Scholarships

 Need-based financial aid is limited for international students.
 We would encourage you to research funding opportunities that may be available through the country in which you hold citizenship, as some countries offer funding to students while studying abroad.

 Beginning Fall 2019, after satisfactorily completing (3.0 GPA or better) and paying non-resident tuition for 18 credit hours, degree-seeking international students (on F1 or J1 visas) who have been enrolled for one calendar year will be eligible to receive a tuition differential scholarship.
 The scholarship will enable international students to pay resident tuition for the remaining required credits of their degree program.
 The scholarship will continue to be awarded each semester as long as the student is making satisfactory progress in their program according to program policies.

 We appreciate your interest and welcome your application or inquiries.
 Here is how you can contact our school: